hashicorp/terraform-provider-vault/website/docs/r/token.html.md

 * `policies` - (Optional) List of policies to attach to this token

-* `metadata` - (Optional) A map of string to string valued metadata to be set on the token
+* `metadata` - (Optional) A map of string to string valued metadata to be set on the token.
+This is passed through to the audit devices.

 * `no_parent` - (Optional) Flag to create a token without parent